+- □ Shirts must be tucked in at all times. - □ No logos or printing other than that with an HCHS logo are permitted. - Brand name logos (Nike, Adidas, Polo, etc...) should be no larger than an average size thumb print. (or size approved at the discretion of administration)

+D. Sweatshirts

+- □ HCHS logo sweatshirts are permitted but must be of school colors. - □ Solid black, white, gray, red, or maroon sweatshirts may be worn. - □ No logos or printing other than that with an HCHS logo are permitted. - □ A collared uniform shirt or turtleneck must be worn under the sweatshirt. - □ Sweatshirts may not be worn inside out. - Brand name logos should be no larger than an average size thumb print. (or size approved at the discretion of administration)

+E. Slacks

-- Only white, red, gray, or black tee-shirts with no writing may be worn under shirts - □ Shirts must be tucked in at all times. - □ No logos or printing other than that with an HCHS logo are permitted. - Brand name logos (Nike, Adidas, Polo, etc...) should be no larger than an average size thumb print. (or size approved at the discretion of administration) - D. Sweatshirts - □ HCHS logo sweatshirts are permitted but must be of school colors. - □ Solid black, white, gray, red, or maroon sweatshirts may be worn. - □ No logos or printing other than that with an HCHS logo are permitted. - □ A collared uniform shirt or turtleneck must be worn under the sweatshirt. - □ Sweatshirts may not be worn inside out. - Brand name logos should be no larger than an average size thumb print. (or size approved at the discretion of administration) - E. Slacks - Only uniform style slacks in khaki or black are allowed. - □ No cargo style pants are permitted. - □ No denim slacks or corduroys are permitted. - □ Jogger style pants with elastic bands at the waist and/or ankle are not permitted. - □ No stretch or stirrup pants are permitted. - □ No colored stitching, decorations, or studs are permitted. - □ No torn or cut slacks are permitted. - □ Pants must fit properly and may not be form-fitting or worn below the waistline. - F. Skirts - □ Approved solid heather gray or gray plaid skirt may be worn by females. - □ Skirts must be no more than three inches above the knee. - □ Skirts must be purchased through the approved uniform supplier. - □ Skirts must be buttoned and not rolled down. - □ Shorts should be worn under skirts. - □ Full length black leggings or tights may be worn under skirts. (no fishnet or leggings with mesh panels or cut-outs are permitted). - G. Shorts - May be worn from the opening of the school year until the last day of September of that school year. - May be worn as of the first day of May until the end of the school year.
-Administration reserves the right to amend the above date(s) - depending on weather or other circumstances. - □ Shorts must have a minimum seven inch inseam for all students. - □ Shorts must be black or khaki uniform style shorts, with belt loops. - □ No cargo shorts.
+- Only uniform style slacks in khaki or black are allowed. - □ No cargo style pants are permitted. - □ No denim slacks or corduroys are permitted. - □ Jogger style pants with elastic bands at the waist and/or ankle are not permitted. - □ No stretch or stirrup pants are permitted. - □ No colored stitching, decorations, or studs are permitted. - □ No torn or cut slacks are permitted. - Pants must fit properly and may not be form-fitting or worn below the waistline.

+F. Skirts

+- Approved solid heather gray or gray plaid skirt may be worn by females. - □ Skirts must be no more than three inches above the knee. - □ Skirts must be purchased through the approved uniform supplier. - □ Skirts must be buttoned and not rolled down. - □ Shorts should be worn under skirts. - □ Full length black leggings or tights may be worn under skirts. (no fishnet or leggings with mesh panels or cut-outs are permitted).

+G. Shorts

+- May be worn from the opening of the school year until the last day of September of that school year. - \Box May be worn as of the first day of May until the end of the school year. - Administration reserves the right to amend the above date(s) depending on weather or other circumstances. - □ Shorts must have a minimum seven-inch inseam for all students. - □ Shorts must be black or khaki uniform style shorts, with belt loops. - □ No cargo shorts.
 No corduroy shorts.
-No excessive length. - □ Shorts must be worn with a uniform belt.
+No excessive length. - □ Shorts must be worn with a uniform belt. - □ All rules that apply to slacks and skirts apply to uniform shorts.

+H. Sweaters

+- □ Solid black, white or red cardigan, vee or crew neck sweaters are permitted. - A collared uniform shirt or turtleneck must be worn under sweaters.

+I. Vests

+- □ Solid black, maroon, white or red sweater vests are permitted. - A collared uniform shirt or turtleneck must be worn under sweater vests.

+J. Caps and Hats

+- Caps, hoods and hats are not permitted in the building at any time. - □ Sweatbands are not permitted.

+K. Shoes (updated August 2025)

-- □ All rules that apply to slacks and skirts apply to uniform shorts. - H. Sweaters - □ Solid black, white or red cardigan, vee-neck or crew neck sweaters are permitted. - $\Box$ A collared uniform shirt or turtleneck must be worn under sweaters. - I. Vests - □ Solid black, maroon, white or red sweater vests are permitted. - A collared uniform shirt or turtleneck must be worn under sweater vests. - J. Caps and Hats - Caps, hoods and hats are not permitted in the building at any time. - □ Sweatbands are not permitted. - K. Shoes - Dress, casual, or athletic shoes are permitted. - All shoes must be clean, in good repair, and tied at all times. - □ Sandals, clogs, military boots, slippers, and crocs are not permitted. - □ All shoes must be closed at the toe and heel. - L. Apparel from other high schools is not to be worn at anytime.
+- Dress, casual, or athletic shoes are permitted. - □ All shoes must be clean, in good repair, and tied at all times. - □ Sandals, clogs, military boots, UGG and similarly styled boots, slippers, and crocs are not permitted.
+This includes UGG slippers or any other shoe either 'off-brand' or of similar slip-on, partial-heel style. - □ All shoes must be closed at the toe and heel.

+L. Apparel from other high schools is not to be worn at any time.